Abstaina44/FHE-Demo-Private-Voting-on-Ethereum/README.md

 # 🔐 FHE Demo – Private Voting on Ethereum

-A demo project that shows how to build a private voting system on Ethereum using concepts from Fully Homomorphic Encryption (FHE).
+A demo project that shows how to build  private voting system on Ethereum using concepts from Fully Homomorphic Encryption (FHE).
 Instead of exposing raw votes on-chain, voters submit encrypted ballots.
 The contract aggregates votes without revealing individual choices.

 This repository is designed for learning and experimentation with Solidity, Foundry, and TypeScript.